hsifananab/gallery-view/README.md

 - `cover` (frontmatter or inline; honors wiki links) – should be a file path or URL to render.
 - `tags` – optional; tags other than `mainTag` become chips.
 - `statusField` (optional) – controlled by the ◎/✓/✕ segmented control at the end of the tag row.
 Pick the segment to show all entries, only truthy values, or only falsy values.
 Defaults to `watched` and accepts booleans or strings such as `true/false`, `yes/no`, or `1/0`.
+- `cardWidth` (optional) – base card width in pixels.
+Defaults to `120`.
+The grid adapts around this value while remaining responsive.

 ### Hot reloading